3ncynida/micro-seleb-ig/Readme.md

 ## 📦 Project Structure

 📁 micro-seleb-ig/
-├── index.html                # Main web app (open this in browser) ├── index.css                 # style web app (you can separated css from index.html if you prefer) ├── index.js                  # logic web app (you can separated javascript from index.html if you prefer) ├── README.md                 # Info for users (you're reading it now!)
+├── index.html      # Main web app (open this in browser) ├── index.css       # Web app styling (can be separated from HTML) ├── index.js        # Web app logic (can be separated from HTML) ├── README.md       # You're reading it now!

 ## 🔒 Privacy & Safety